Neonn86/HIV-Disparity-in-Minority-America/README.md

-# HIV Disparity in Minority America---Google Cloud Hackathon
+# HIV Disparity in Minority Americans--- Using K-means and Tableau

 ## Objective